AnthonyCarl/ServiceStack.PartialResponse/README.md

 | `Query String` | `fields=id&fields=todt` or `fields=id,todt` |
 | `Header` | `x-fields: id,todt` |

+If field selectors are passed in the query string, make sure it is properly encoded.

 ##Field Selector Reserved Characters
 | Character | Meaning |
 |:--:|:--|